 This area will always be more sensitive and at risk of sun damage even after treatment.

 Follow up care appointments

-Your first follow-up appointment with your radiation oncologist will be our to six weeks after you have finished your treatment.
-This this will have been booked on your last day of treatment.
+Your first follow-up appointment with your radiation oncologist will 6 weeks after you finished your treatment.
+This will have been booked on your last day of treatment.